arl/spaghetto/README.md

 ## Build the example app

-# Hack SPAghetto
+# Hack Spaghetto

 ## Build it yourself

 ## Build your app documentation

 # License
-SPAghetto is released under the MIT License.
+Spaghetto is released under the MIT License.
 See the [LICENSE][license] file for further details.
 [license]: https://github.com/aurelien-rainone/spaghetto/blob/master/LICENSE